• Skip to primary navigation

 Notes

-Recipe copyright The Foreign Fork.
+Recipe Copyright The Foreign Fork.
+For personal or educational use only.

-• Active Dry Yeast: I like using Active, Dry yeast because it is definitely a very easy way to confirm that your yeast is alive.
+• Active Dry Yeast: I like using Active, Dry yeast because it is a very easy way to confirm that your yeast is alive.
 You can use Instant Yeast if you’d like, but there is no way to confirm that your yeast is alive until after the cookies are already baked and it’s too late.

 • Sour Cream: I use full fat sour cream for this recipe.
 I would recommend doing so as well.